-A lot of people think that everyone has sex characteristics that are either all male or all female.
-But a lot of people have some of both, or ones that overlap.
-People might find out they’re intersex at birth, in puberty, later in life, or never.
+A lot of people think that everyone’s privates, hormones, and chromosomes are all either male or female.
+But, a lot of people have both or some that overlap.
+Some people never find out they’re intersex.

 What makes someone intersex?

 Most people are intersex because they have a medical condition that affects their privates, genitals, hormones, or chromosomes.
 Having a condition like this doesn’t mean that someone is unhealthy!
 Just because there’s a medical word for these things doesn’t mean there’s something wrong.

 - Persistent Mullerian Duct Syndrome

 - Congenital Adrenal Hyperplasia

 These are complicated medical terms.
 But they’re just words that doctors use to talk about someone’s body.
 Lots of these conditions are common!
 Most people who have them live long, healthy, and happy lives.

 There are lots of ways to be intersex.
 It affects everyone’s life differently!